 I come from a hearing family.
 When I was halfway through the 3rd grade I fell ill.
 I was misdiagnosed with the flu that later turned out to be meningitis.
 One day my hearing and balance both disappeared.
 I couldn’t walk very well under my own power much less ride a bike.
 A cochlear implant eventually aided my balance struggles on a bicycle.

 From there I finished high school and obtained two degrees in electronics from a local community college.
 I’ve always judged games on whether they had subtitles or not.
-This interest in accessibility led to me making my own levels for an existing game before moving on to Full Sail to obtain my BS in Game Design.
+My interest in accessibility led to me designing my own levels for an existing game.
+Afterward, I attended Full Sail to obtain my BS in Game Design.

 While there I became involved with FDAAF and continue working diligently with a fantastic team to this day to provide more access and awareness for those like me.